Authorization Letter to Sell Property (Sample Letters)

 Expiration date

-If the authority letter to sell has an expiration date, that must be included.
+If this letter has an expiration date, that must be included.
 Some non-exclusive authorities do not have a specified expiry, but the details of that condition must also be included.

 Hold-over clause